mmalecki/next-bolt/README.md

 This allows you to keep your bolt lengths real-life-sized, without driving the design from the bolt size.

-The examples use [`catchnhole`](https://github.com/mmalecki/catchnhole/) for convenience, but this library is absolutely agnostic about how you choose to (or not to!) render your bolts.
-You do you.

 Anyway, check this out:

 ```